flutter/website/src/desktop/windows.md

 When you run `flutter build windows`, the executable file generated in the `build\windows\runner\Release` directory will match the newly given name.

+## Compiling with Visual Studio

+For most apps, it is sufficient to allow Flutter to handle the compilation process using the `flutter run` and `flutter build` commands.
+If you are making significant changes to the runner app or integrating Flutter into an existing app, you may want to load or compile the Flutter app in Visual Studio itself.

+Follow these steps:

+1. Run `flutter build windows` to create the `build\` directory.

+1. Open the Visual Studio solution file for the Windows runner, which can now be found in the `build\windows` directory, named according to the parent Flutter app.

+1. In Solution Explorer, you will see a number of projects.
+Right-click the one that has the same name as the Flutter app, and choose "Set as Startup Project".

+1. Run Build / Build Solution (or press Ctrl+Shift+B) to generate the necessary dependencies.
+You should now be able to run Debug / Start Debugging (or press F5) to run the Windows app from Visual Studio.

+1. Use the toolbar to switch between Debug and Release configurations as appropriate.

 ## Distributing Windows apps

 There are various approaches you can use for